strukturag/nextcloud-spreed-signaling/docs/standalone-signaling-api-v1.md

 ### Error codes

+- `invalid_request`: The backend request could not be authenticated.
+Check your shared secret.
 - `no_such_room`: The requested room does not exist or the user is not invited to the room.
+- `duplicate_session`: The given session already joined the room.
+- `room_join_failed`: The Talk backend returned an unexpected response while joining the room.

 ## Join federated room